huang-yi/shadowfax/README.md

 ## Tables

-The Swoole Table can help developers to share data between worker processes.
-You can define the structure of a Swoole Table in the configuration file.
+The Swoole Table can help developers to share data across worker processes.
+You can define the table structures in the configuration file.

 ```php
 <?php